MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/how-to-pronunciation-assessment.md

 ## Result parameters

-This table lists the result parameters of pronunciation assessment.
+This table lists some of the key pronunciation assessment results.

 | Parameter | Description |
 |-----------|-------------|